callstack/react-native-builder-bob/README.md

 - TypeScript definitions (uses `tsc` to generate declaration files)
 - Android AAR files

+If you created a project with `create-react-native-library`, `react-native-builder-bob` is already pre-configured to build your project.
+You don't need to configure it again.

+The following configuration steps are for projects not created with `create-react-native-library`.

 ### Automatic configuration

 To automatically configure your project to use `react-native-builder-bob`, open a Terminal and run: